DC Comics v. Mark Towle: Court of Appeals, Ninth Circuit's reasoning

-After being satisfied that the character in question is copyrightable by DC Comics, the court analysed whether replicas manufactures by Mark Towle infringed DC's copyright protection.
-Mark does not contest the fact that he manufactured 'replicas' of Batmobile as they appeared in the aforementioned series and motion pictures.
-The court negates the main argument of the defendant that "DC Comics does not own the copyright interest in the Batmobile"; DC transferred its right to produce derivative works under the 1965 agreement with American Broadcasting Company (ABC) and later under the 1979 agreement with Batman Productions, Inc. (BPI).
+After being satisfied that the character in question was copyrightable by DC Comics, the court analysed whether replicas manufactured by Mark Towle infringed upon DC's copyright protection.
+Mark did not contest the fact that he manufactured "replicas" of the Batmobile as it appeared in the aforementioned series and motion pictures.
+The court denied the main argument of the defendant that "DC does not own any copyright interest" in the Batmobile; DC transferred its right to produce derivative works under the 1965 agreement with American Broadcasting Company (ABC) and later under the 1979 agreement with Batman Productions, Inc. (BPI).
 However, while doing so, it did not transfer the ownership of the character.
 Hence, the copyright protection still lies with DC comics.

 Lastly, as the copying of the character was admitted by Mark, the court did not apply the "substantial similarity" test to determine infringement.

 Conclusion

-The United States Court of Appeals, Ninth Circuit concluded that DC comics owns the copyright to the 'Batmobile' character as it appeared in 1966 television series and the 1989 motion pictures.
-Further, that Mark had infringed this copyright by manufacturing replicas of the character.
-Thus by concluding so, the ninth circuit affirmed the decision of the federal district court.
+The United States Court of Appeals, Ninth Circuit concluded that DC comics owns the copyright to the "Batmobile" character as it appeared in 1966 television series and the 1989 motion picture and that Towle had infringed upon this copyright by manufacturing replicas of the character.
+Thus the Ninth Circuit affirmed the decision of the federal district court.

-This ruling of the ninth circuit expands the application of copyright law by prescribing requirements for comic-book characters to be protected.
-The three-part test to determine this protection seems to be efficient enough to leave stock characters and characters with inadequate unique expressions in the public domain to be used as derivative works.
+This ruling of the ninth circuit expanded the application of copyright law by prescribing requirements for comic-book characters to be protected.